 Summary:

-The two middle schools located in Dallas County, Alabama are struggling to meet academic standards, with both William R Martin Middle School and Tipton Durant Middle School performing significantly below the county and state averages in mathematics and science proficiency.
+The middle schools located in Dallas County, Alabama, are struggling, with both William R Martin Middle School and Tipton Durant Middle School performing significantly below the county and state averages across a range of metrics, including test scores, chronic absenteeism, and school rankings.

 Thank you for your feedback!